xtineroq/cr-hw3-password-generator/README.md

 # Password Generator

 ```
-This code will generate a secure password depending on the user's criteria.
+This code will generate a secure password based on user's chosen criteria.
 ```

 When the user clicks the 'Generate Password' button,